 You will have to know what cards and payment solutions are accepted by your payment gateway.
 VISA and Mastercard are accepted by all of them.
 A majority will take American Express while an increasing number are opening up to online payment solutions like Paypal.
 Make sure the payment gateway you choose will be able to handle the well-used cards and online payment.

-Some payment gateways will process sales transaction on their own servers through a form on their site, implying that the customer has to navigate away from your own site’s checkout.
+Some payment gateways will process sales transactions on their own servers through a form on their site, implying that the customer has to navigate away from your own site’s checkout.
 But they are redirected back to your confirmation page after a successful transaction allowing you some control of the checkout process.
 This allows you to bypass Shopify’s restriction on customizing your checkout with any other tool apart from CSS.

 Usually, Shopify adds the transaction fees of the payment gateways to its own handling fees.
-But right now, stores in the US and UK can use Shopify payments so there should be some reduction on the combined charges to store owners.
+But right now, stores in the US and UK can use Shopify payments so there should be some reduction in the combined charges to store owners.

 It’s also possible to make some savings on these costs.
 That will depend on your Shopify plan.
 These are the rates you will get according to your plan.